 You can build additional interfaces that are hosted with any add-ons, extensions, or 3rd party sites.
-Each action is a single URL that will be loaded and displayed when a user presses a button on the Owncast page.External actions was first supported in Owncast 0.0.7.
+Each action is a single URL or custom HTML that will be loaded and displayed when a user presses a button on the Owncast page.External actions was first supported in Owncast 0.0.7.

 Some examples of this functionality might be things like: